philipperutten/css3-box/README.md

 ## Intro

-CSS3-BOX implements the CSS3 box model as a set of LESS mixins.
+CSS3-BOX implements the CSS3 flexbox layout draft as a set of LESS mixins.

 Use css3-box to build web applications that don't take "a page", but a screen as the primary layout reference.